SFPC/finance-and-administration/01/readme.md

 There were many visitors who came to share their insights with our community for free.
 We thank them gratefully with respect and love: Bret Victor, Ramsey Nassar, Eva Schindling, Jesse Louis-Rosenberg, Brian House, Joanne McNeil, Syd Lieberman, Adam Magyar, Takahiro Yamaguchi, Cederic Kiefer, Giorgia Lupi, Gabriele Rossi, and Paola Antonelli.
 (There were at least a dozen more artists and engineers who came to our Thursday open dinners.
 If we are missing your name in this letter, please let us know ([casey@sfpc.io](mailto:casey@sfpc.io)) or submit a pull request.
 We want to acknowledge every member of the SFPC community.)

 Many other visitors came to SFPC for a fraction of what is considered a fair fee, in the spirit of sharing their practice with our community.
 Jurg Lehni, for example, accepted pay only for the travel and accomodation costs of visiting SFPC.
-This helped us to lower costs, making art and technology education more accessible.

-Some artists were able to external funding.
-Jacob Tonski, for example, visited for the same amount of time as Caitlin Morris, but he was able to obtain a travel grant from the university where he teaches, and he agreed that we could simply match it.
+Some artists were able to obtain external funding.
+Jacob Tonski, for example, visited for the same amount of time as Caitlin Morris, but he had a travel from the university where he teaches, and he agreed that we could simply match it.

 Below is the complete list of visitors we paid: